roybylon/EitJavaTraining/README.md

 ## Authentication with Your respository
 * First generate a personal access token
     - ```
-      At the top right add corner click on profile, settings and developer settings click on personal access token, token classic click on generate new token, name your token and saved it to a file in txt
+      At the top right hand corner click on profile, settings and developer settings click on personal access token, token classic click on generate new token, name your token and saved it to a file in txt
       ```
 * Repository link